Here you'll find news about ORM tools and courses as well as links to other web resources featuring ORM-related

 Professor Sjir Nijssen

 Professor Sjir Nijssen is one of the original pioneers of fact-oriented modeling, and in particular the NIAM, and later CogNIAM, versions of this approach.
 He has been active in conceptual modeling since the mid-1970s,when he led a group of researchers at Control Data in Belgium to develop fact-oriented technology, and has wide experience in both industry and academia.
 Sjir's major contributions to fact-orientation include introducing the circle-box notation for object types and roles, and adding a linguistic orientation and design procedure for specifying conceptual schemas.
-He is currently Chief Technical Officer for PNA Group, a consultancy company based in The Netherlands.
+He is currently Chief Technical Officer for PNA.

 Professor Robert Meersman

 Professor Robert Meersman is one of the original ORM pioneers, introducing subtyping to the methodology when it was first developed in the Control Data research institute at the Free University of Brussels (VUB).
 He has been an active researcher in information system semantics and conceptual query technology ever since, and is currently exploring the use of ORM as an ontological basis for the semantic web.
 He is emeritus professor in the department of computer science at the Free University of Brussels, and director of its STARlab research laboratory.
 His home page includes teaching and research information.

 Dr Arthur ter Hofstede